wp-plugins/post-expirator/readme.txt

 * dateformat - format set here will override the value set on the settings page
 * timeformat - format set here will override the value set on the settings page

-== Wordpress MU ==

-This plugin is compatible with Wordpress 3.0+, however currently it will not work in the mu-plugins folder due to the plugin activation functions.

-== Credits ==

-Plugin is based on the orginial [Expiration Date](http://www.hostscope.com/wordpress-plugins/the-expirationdate-wordpress-plugin/) plugin by jrrl.
+This plugin is fully compatbily with WordPress Multisite Mode.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Unzip the plugin contents to the `/wp-content/plugins/post-expirator/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==